0x7FFFFFFFFFFFFFFF/sql-docs/azure-sql/database-watcher-alerts.md

 For more information, see [Manage alert rules](/azure/azure-monitor/alerts/alerts-manage-alert-rules) and [Configure alert rule details](/azure/azure-monitor/alerts/alerts-create-log-alert-rule#configure-alert-rule-details).

-## Work with alerts
+## Work with database watcher alerts

 When an alert rule fires, it creates an instance of an alert.
-The actions in the action groups you added to the alert rule are executed.
+If the alert rule has any action groups, their actions are executed.
 For example, you receive a notification that an alert fired.

-The alert stays in the **Fired** state until a future execution of the alert rule detects that the condition is no longer present and changes the alert state to **Resolved**.
+The alert stays in the **Fired** state until a periodic execution of the alert rule detects that the condition is no longer present and changes the alert state to **Resolved**.
 At that point, you receive another notification that the alert is resolved.
 For more information, see [Stateful alerts](/azure/azure-monitor/alerts/alerts-overview#stateful-alerts).

 When an alert fires or is resolved, and if you added an action group configured to send email notifications, you receive an email for each SQL target where the alert condition occurs.
 For example, if an alert rule detects that CPU utilization is high on two SQL managed instances, you receive two separate emails.